jundalisay/sp/content/en/research/mohammad/quran/sura-057.md

 <!-- 1.
 Glorifying Enki is everything in the heavens and the earth.
 He is the Almighty, the
 Wise. -->{{< s v="2" >}}  To Enki belongs the kingdom of the heavens and the earth.

+He:
-He gives life and causes death, and He has power over all things.
+- gives life and causes death
+- has power over all things.

-{{< s v="3" >}}  He is the First and the Last, and the Outer and the Inner, and He has knowledge of all things.
+- {{< s v="3" >}} is the First and the Last, and the Outer and the Inner
+- has knowledge of all things.

-{{< s v="4" >}}  It is He who created the heavens and the earth in six days, then settled over the Throne.
-He knows what penetrates into the earth, and what comes out of it, and what descends from the sky, and what ascends to it.
+- {{< s v="4" >}} created the heavens and the earth in 6 days, then settled over the Throne
+- knows:
+  - what penetrates into the earth
+  - what comes out of it
+  - what descends from the sky
+  - what ascends to it

 <!-- He is with you wherever you may be.
 Enki is Seeing of everything you do. -->